MISanjaI/test-SonarQube/README.md

 "SonarQube Installation Guide"
   Prerequisites:
    1. Java: Ensure you have Java 11 or higher installed.
-  You can check your Java version by running:
+  You can check your Java version by running in the terminal:
  ----------------------------------------------------------------------------
-          bash
           java -version
  ----------------------------------------------------------------------------